AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-project-overview.md

 ---
 # Export overview

-You can export Customer Journey Analytics reports from Analysis Workspace.
-You might want to export Customer Journey Analytics reports for a number of reasons, such as to utilize in third-party tools or combine with outside data.
+You can export (part of) Customer Journey Analytics projects from Analysis Workspace.
+You might want to export Customer Journey Analytics reports for a number of reasons, such as to use in third-party tools or combine with outside data.

 The following sections describe supported file types, the various methods available for exporting, and the advantages of each method.